-We also conduct several other cross-sectional tests to consider the role of financial constraints, external governance, capital intensity, and foreign operations.
-Our findings suggest that current financial constraints weaken the effect of private information on the sensitivity of tax avoidance to price.
-We interpret this as evidence that current financial constraints may impose some restrictions on managerial propensity to avoid taxes and supersede the effect of managerial learning from stock prices.
-This is consistent with Bayar et al. (2018) that greater tax avoidance may further exacerbate financial constraints.
-Additionally, we confirm that our results are not affected by the level of institutional ownership.
-Finally, we find that the positive sensitivity of corporate tax avoidance to price informativeness is greater in magnitude for firms with higher capital intensity and for firms with foreign operations.
-These findings are consistent with the observation that firms with greater capital intensity and global operations have a larger number of tax avoidance tools available to them.
+Furthermore, we conduct a cross-sectional test and find that the positive sensitivity of corporate tax avoidance to price informativeness is greater in magnitude for firms with for firms with foreign operations.
+These findings are consistent with the observation that firms with global operations have a larger number of tax avoidance tools available to them.
 In addition, learning private information from stock prices may be more valuable for these firms given their need to guide themselves when making global capital investment decisions.